corydonbaylor/twitter-viz/README.md

        subtitle = "A Sentiment Analysis of President Trump's Tweets", caption = "Darker Green = More Positive\nDarker Red = More Negative")
 ```
+And there you have it!
+A heatmap calendar that shows the sentiment of Trump's tweets!